ravendb/bootcamp/src/Unit-3/lesson5/README.md

 ## Using listeners to prevent documents of being deleted

-You can easily prevent documents of being deleted creating and registering the following listener:
+You can easily prevent documents from being deleted by creating and registering the following listener:

 ````csharp
 public class PreventDeleteListener : IDocumentDeleteListener